-The purpose of Chapter 154, Water Resource Management, is to protect the quality and quantity of ground and surface water resources in Carroll
+The purpose the Water Resource Management Code (Chap.
+154) is to protect the quality and quantity of ground and surface water resources in Carroll County.

-County.
 The Code, adopted in 2004, established management standards and design criteria for land use subsequent to review; standards for review of development activities; enforcement procedures for pollution violations; and requirements for the protection of existing and future water resources.